dytab/affected-codeowners/README.md

 ## Acknowledgements

-This action uses logic inspired by the CLI and Go library [`hmarr/codeowners`](https://github.com/hmarr/codeowners) to parse the `CODEOWNERS` file .
+This action uses logic inspired by the CLI and Go library [`hmarr/codeowners`](https://github.com/hmarr/codeowners) to parse and handle `CODEOWNERS` files.
-Kudos to their excellent work on parsing and handling `CODEOWNERS` files.
+Kudos to their excellent work.

 # Development